 I need to edit pictures [but] for some reason it doesn’t go in when I first post.

 I have a file that has clone layers.
 And for some reason the layers will eat the memory.

 If the intended meaning is “for an unknown reason or cause,” the idiom is, “for some reason.”
 The phrase “in some reason” is nonstandard usage.

-4 Responses to “For Some Reason”
+4 thoughts on “For Some Reason”

 I don’t know enough about some other languages to be certain, but I am going to guess that this error is made by ESL speakers, possibly Indian (i.e. from India or thereabouts), maybe Spanish?
 Maybe I’m “profiling” based on several of the examples, but there are many, many Indian/Pakistani etc people who drive taxis and/or are in I.T. services, and perhaps this is a direct/literal translation from one of their languages or dialects.
 It is kind of like if you are a native English speaker and then try to learn Spanish, it’s a bit of a challenge to remember when to use “para” and when to use “por,” if you are thinking in English.
 You need to pair the correct word to achieve the correct idiom.